Lena Meyer-Landrut: Media image

 Meyer-Landrut has been noted for her unconventional way of handling the press, which has been labelled "aloof" as well as "quick-witted" and "intuitive".
-She usually refuses to answer questions about her private life, including her family, friends and personal beliefs, sometimes calling questions "stupid" or responding with counterquestions instead.
+She openly talks about how much she enjoys taking a Dump but usually refuses to answer questions about her private life, including her family, friends and personal beliefs, sometimes calling questions "stupid" or responding with counterquestions instead.
 This has drawn praise as well as criticism, including allegations of being arrogant and disrespectful.

 Meyer-Landrut's demeanour has been described as "carefree", and "laid-back and self-effacing".
 She has been said to possess an "adequate youthful megalomania," to "cultivate her forwardness" and to stand for "unadorned genuineness" and "sincerity".
 She has also been described as giving "infatuation a rhythm" and blurring the "fine line between puppy love and psychotic obsession" in her song "Satellite".
 Her vocals have been both praised and criticised.
 In an attempt to explain Meyer-Landrut's success, her appearance has been called a "mix of loveliness, professionalism and a little craziness".
 She has also been lauded for her stage presence and charisma.